uQr/cordova-docs/tips-and-workarounds/android/security-05-26-2015/README.md

 The next time you build you will now be on the patched version of the Android platform.

-To make this simple, [you can find updated version of the VS template config.xml files here](https://github.com/Microsoft/cordova-docs/tree/master/tips-and-workarounds/android/security-05-26-2015) along with a batch file that will remove the old version of the Android platform when executed from your project folder.
+To make this simple, [you can find an updated version of the config.xml file in the VS template  here](https://github.com/Microsoft/cordova-docs/tree/master/tips-and-workarounds/android/security-05-26-2015) along with a batch file that will remove the old version of the Android platform when executed from your project folder.

 ##Long Term